Volunteers in Medicine

 Making a Difference in the Community!

-After more than 15 years in operation – the clinic has provided over 71,000 total clinical patient appointments to an estimated 7500 patients.
-Currently the clinic averages over 500 clinical patient appointments per month.
-The Volunteers in Medicine Jacksonville clinic remains open five and ½ days a week, Monday through Saturday.
+After more than 16 years in operation – the clinic has provided over 71,000 total clinical patient appointments to an estimated 7500 patients.
+Volunteers in Medicine currently has two locations a Downtown Clinic and a clinic in West Jax.
+Currently the Downtown clinic averages over 500 clinical patient appointments per month.
+The Downtown clinic remains open five and ½ days a week, Monday through Saturday.

 The clinic provides free primary & specialty care including: